 The Razer DeathAdder V2 is the latest in a long line of Razer DeathAdder mice.
 The very first DeathAdder came out in 2006, and since then, it's sold more than 10 million units.
 The reason behind the mouse's ongoing popularity is simple: It's a very, very good mouse.
 The DeathAdder V2 features a comfortable grip, plenty of programmable buttons, customizable RGB lighting and excellent performance across a variety of genres.

 There's almost nothing working against the DeathAdder V2, save for a sometimes recalcitrant software suite, and the fact that other mice offer a lot more bells and whistles.
 On the other hand, if you want something that's both straightforward and full-featured, the DeathAdder V2 is one of the very best gaming mice on the market.
 If you want something smaller, there's also the Razer DeathAdder V2 Mini to consider.
+Consider also the Razer DeathAdder V2 Pro, which is a wireless version of the beloved mouse.

 Read our full Razer DeathAdder V2 review.